christoszigoumis/week6/wk6-journal.md

 I feel that this is true of most new scientific applications in archaeology.
 They begin as strictly scientific, but quickly develop to be a genuine archaeological method, such as carbon-14 dating.

 I checked out the ORBIS website of the Roman road networks, which was interesting to see.
 Is this project complete yet?
 There is not a single road in the entire Peloponnese, or does it just diplay major roads?
+There are many more roads in the modern UK which makes me think its not done yet.